When it comes to art, it’s important not to hide the madness. —Atticus

 - If you love what you do, you won’t mind doing it on the weekends as well.
 Yep, I definitely don’t mind having the television on in the background as I put together posts.
 Whether it’s browsing makeup/clothes, writing a post, reviewing my editorial calendar, I love working on my laptop even on weekends.

 - Know your morals/values right from the get go.
-There were times when I almost gave in to taking the easy route.
+As a blogger, there were times when I almost gave in to taking the easy route.
 However, my heart didn’t allow me to because I wanted to work hard to build my brand on integrity.
 So I set rules for myself: 1) Relationships with readers are #1, 2) Do not buy followers or likes. and 3) If a brand reaches out to you and you know it’s not a good fit, respond anyway.
 Decline with respect and tell them why.
 It’s a win-win for both sides.

 - Blogging is hard especially when you have a day job.
 Balancing a blog with a day job is a lot harder than I expected.
 I usually take my lunch break to write my posts.
 If I can’t finish a post, I’ll wrap up my post on my iPhone.
 Typing on my iPhone is not my preference at all.
 However, I’m blessed I have the ability and means to do what I love.

 - Investing in luxury designer goods starts to get more and more appealing as you get older.
-There’s no point in buying five inexpensive pairs of jeans in a year made of cheap materials (and supporting dangerous working conditions) when I can buy a pair or two of nice jeans that will last me for years.
+There’s no point in buying five inexpensive pairs of jeans in a year that’s made of cheap materials (and supporting dangerous working conditions) when I can buy a pair or two of nice jeans that will last me for years.

 - Don’t take every opportunity that comes your way.
 Even if you’re a small blogger, it’s okay to turn companies away that don’t fit your brand.
 It’s okay to ask questions before you commit or sign a contract.
 If they don’t respond or communicate often, you’re not a good fit.
 Put that email in a folder labeled ‘DNR’ (Do Not Resuscitate) and do just that.
 Leave it alone.
 You’ll thank yourself later.
 There were times when I almost gave in to taking everything that came my way, but my heart stopped me.
 If a company and I don’t fit, I just won’t do it.
 I don’t care how long it takes me to build my brand/following.

 - The blogging world has catty girls, but there are some amazing ones.
 I had a hard time with this at the beginning because I heard a lot of stories of bloggers sabotaging one another, broken friendships and the like.
 So it was natural to be leery about this saturated industry as a whole.
-Until I saw how amazing women like Lydia, Marianna and Mayling treated me and others, I began to see things differently and that not all women are bad.
+Until I saw how amazing women like Lydia, and Marianna treated me and others, I began to see things differently and that not all women are bad.
 This area is something I’m still working on because I had bad experiences with women growing up.

+What about you?
 If you’re a blogger or not, what is it that you’ve learned about fashion lately?